UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 - Candidates must use black ball pen only to mark answers.

-- Negative Marking: For every wrong answer, one-third (0.33) of the marks assigned to that question will be deducted.
-No penalty for unattempted questions.
+- Negative Marking: For every wrong answer, one-third (0.33) of the marks will be deducted.

 Stage 2: Services Selection Board (SSB) Interview & Personality Test